httpwg/wg-materials/interim.md

 upgraded half of it I want to fast fail.
 Is that use case good enough to burn 17 bytes at beginning of every connection for all time?

-Belshe: proposal is get rid of version in frames and instead put something in the beginning of the connection?
+Mike: proposal is get rid of version in frames and instead put something in the beginning of the connection?

 Martin: two things websockets had that protected ???? - non-ASCII and other is look at response to upgrade that shows in the positive that server had not only understood but had acted on the upgrade.

-Belshe: one option is to always send a SETTINGs frame first
+Mike: one option is to always send a SETTINGs frame first

-Jeff?: Basically can we kill version in the frame and then fail fast.
+Jeff Pinner: Basically can we kill version in the frame and then fail fast.

 Roberto: like sending SETTINGS frame first, don't want to restrict ourselves to whatever framing is guaranteed to make an existing HTTP/1 implementation barf, e.g. if first bytes of SETTINGS frame happen to be "GET".

-Will Chan - can we step back so I can understand the use case?
+Will: can we step back so I can understand the use case?
 Is it only in enterprise setting where you know the out of band negotiation scenario or will this be done out in the open?
 I don't see browsers doing this out in open.

-Belshe: declare version upfront without ???
+Mike: declare version upfront without ???
 If we're going to have a magic string or whatever upfront it should be constrained to just indicating the version.